sap-tutorials/Tutorials/tutorials/workzone-enrich-3-webdynpro-app/workzone-enrich-3-webdynpro-app.md

 <!-- description --> Add a classic SAP application (like those typically run by SAP customers on the data center backends), to your SAP Build Work Zone, advanced edition.

 ## Prerequisites
- - You have created a destination in SAP BTP cockpit to the SAP Gateway Demo System.
+ - You have created a destination in SAP BTP cockpit to the SAP Gateway Demo System
- - You have an environment set up and you can access your SAP Build Work Zone, advanced edition.
+ - You have an environment set up and you can access your SAP Build Work Zone, advanced edition
- - You have opened SAP Build Work Zone, advanced edition.
+ - You have opened SAP Build Work Zone, advanced edition

 ## You will learn
-  - How to add a Web Dynpro ABAP backend application to your workpage.
+  - How to add a Web Dynpro ABAP backend application to your workpage -
-  -